-<head> section of every Stream's HTML code.
-This tag allows you to modify behavior of search engine robots, which are the automated systems that analyze ("crawl") websites for inclusion in a search engine's results ("indexing"), with regard to the Stream.
+The SEO column in the list of Streams (under Content > Streams) shows the current status of each Stream's "robots meta directive".
+The robots meta directive allows you to influence the behavior of search engine robots, which are the automated systems that analyze ("crawl") websites for inclusion in a search engine's results ("indexing").

-- no-index/follow: A Robots Meta Tag is set on the Stream.
-The presence of the tag tells search engines not to include the Stream or any Items within it in their search results.
+- no-index/follow: There is a robots meta directive set on the Stream, and it is configured to tell search engines not to include (index) the Stream or any Items within it in their search results.
 The

-- crawlable: No Robots Meta Tag is set on the Stream.
+- crawlable: There is no robots meta directive set on the Stream.
 Search engines are able to crawl and index the Stream, and its content will appear in search results for relevant search terms.

 - Corresponding Stream Option: No Robots Meta Tag is set to on.